bbauska/W3Cx-3of5/README.md

  x  = 6

-**Explanations about the attributes specific to the <output> element:**
+Explanations about the attributes specific to the &lt;output&gt; element:

--   for: a space-separated list containing the elements' ids whose values went into the calculation.
+-   for: a space-separated list containing the elements ids whose values went into the calculation.

 -   name: the name of the element.

--   form:  associates the <output> element with its form owner.
+-   form:  associates the &lt;output&gt; element with its form owner.
 The value must be the id of a form in the same document.
-This allows you to place an <output> element outside of the <form> with which it is associated.
+This allows you to place an &lt;output&gt; element outside of the &lt;form&gt; with which it is associated.

 <h4>Example #2</h4>